 Alexandra is a freelance graphic designer and illustrator and a full-time Instructor at the University of Colorado in Boulder Department in Environmental Design.
-She teaches design studios in architecture, landscape architecture, product design, and visual communication courses.
-All of the studios are founded on conceptual thinking, creative problem solving, and a strong connection to environmental impact.
+She teaches design studios in architecture, landscape architecture, product design, and is developing a curriculum center around visual communication specific to environmental designers.
+All of the design studios are founded on conceptual thinking, creative problem solving, and a strong connection to environmental impact.

 Professionally, Alexandra spent several years working in architecture on residential and mixed-use projects predominantly around Jackson, Wyoming.
 Many of the projects she collaborated on were featured in well-known design publications such as Dwell and one project was awarded the AIA Merit Award.
 She now is focused on applying the same conceptual design thinking to various freelance projects in brand development, package design, illustrations, and print products.